abaklanov/butterfly/README.md

 A bonus is that it has GUI, which helps to visualise testing process.

 ## Container
+For better team work, better environment management and further cloud integration, containerization is important.
+I put everything into a docker container, which will allow to easily set everything up on other systems.

 ## Security
+API security is provided by Helmet library, which adds necessary headers automatically to ensure protection from some attacks on the API.
+However it's not full protection and some other steps ought to be taken.
+Like authorization and using bearer tokens for requests.

 ## Swagger
+A quick addition for better DX.
+Swagger and maybe even better to have Scalar UI, will help out with further development, e.g. the frontend side of the project.

 ## Potential improvements further